elastic/ecs/USAGE.md

 #### Out

 Generate the ECS artifacts in a different output directory.
-The argument expects to be passed an existing directory:
+If the specified directory doesn't exist, it will be created:

 ```
 $ python scripts/generator.py --out ../myproject/ecs/out/